jonathanhogg/flitter/README.md

 - `numpy` - for fast memory crunching
 - `lark` and `regex` - for the language parser
-- `rtmidi2` - for talking MIDI (to the Push 2)
+- `rtmidi2` - for talking MIDI
 - `pyusb` - for sending screen data to the Push 2 and for talking to LaserCubes
 - `skia-python` - for 2D drawing
 - `glfw` - for OpenGL windowing
-- `moderngl` - because the OpenGL API is too hard
+- `moderngl` - because the raw OpenGL API is too low-level
 - `trimesh` - for generating/loading 3D triangular mesh models
 - `scipy` - because `trimesh` needs it for some operations
 - `av` - for encoding and decoding video
 - `pillow` - for saving screenshots as image files
 - `mako` - for templating of the GLSL source
 - `pyserial` - for talking to DMX interfaces and lasers
-- `loguru` - because the standard library `logging` is just too antiquated
+- `loguru` - because the standard `logging` library is just too antiquated

 and the install-time dependencies are: